 2014 becomes the deadliest year at sea off Yemen

-GENEVA, October 17, (UNHCR) The UN refugee agency reported there has been a sharp increase this year in the number of migrants and asylum-seekers losing their lives in attempts to get to Yemen, mainly from the Horn of Africa, with more deaths at sea in 2014 than in the last three years combined.
+There's been a sharp increase this year in the number of migrants and asylum seekers losing their lives in attempts to get to Yemen, mainly from the Horn of Africa, with more deaths in 2014 than in the last three years combined

-The latest deaths come amidst a dramatic increase in the number of new arrivals to Yemen by boat in September.
+The latest deaths come against the background of a dramatic increase in the number of new arrivals for September off Yemen's coast.
 At 12,768, it marks the single biggest month for arrivals since current records began to be kept in 2002.
-Most of the migrants are Somalis, Ethiopians and Eritreans.

-Factors behind the surge are believed to include ongoing drought in South-Central Somalia, as well as the combined effects of conflict, insecurity, and lack of livelihood opportunities in countries of origin.
-Moreover, "the surge can also be attributed to a decreasing level of cooperation between the countries in the region to better manage migratory movements," Spindler said.
+The reasons for the surge are believed to include ongoing drought in South-Central Somalia, as well as the combined effects of conflict, insecurity, and lack of livelihood opportunities in countries of origin.
+Moreover, the surge can also be attributed to a decreasing level of cooperation between the countries in the region to better manage migratory movements.

-The Somali arrivals receive prima facie refugee status from the Government of Yemen, while non-Somalis who express an interest in seeking asylum are given attestation letters to present at the UNHCR offices in Sana'a or Aden and begin the refugee status determination process.
+Transportation services are then provided from the transit centers to the nearest reception center for initial registration by the Danish Refugee Council (DRC) on behalf of UNHCR.
+With Somalis receiving prima facie refugee status from the Government of Yemen, non-Somalis who express interest in seeking asylum are provided with attestation letters to present at the UNHCR offices in Sana'a or Aden and begin the Refugee Status Determination process.

 Yemen is the only country in the Arabian Peninsula that is signatory to the 1951 refugee Convention and its 1967 Protocol.
-It currently hosts 246,000 refugees, including over 230,000 Somalis and smaller numbers of Ethiopians, Eritreans, Iraqis and Syrians.
+It currently hosts 246,000 refugees of whom over 230,000 Somali and a smaller portion of Ethiopian, Eritrean, Iraqi and Syrian refugees.
+The majority of the refugees have been living in Yemen for many years.
+Yemen also hosts more than 334,000 Internally Displaced Persons, either forced from their homes as a result of recent conflicts or living in long-term displacement.